department-of-veterans-affairs/va.gov-cms/docroot/modules/custom/expirable_content/README.md

 Configure any content entity to have an expiration and warning date.

-The architecture is similar to that of the Content Moderation module.
+The architecture of Expirable Content borrows heavily from the Content Moderation module.

 ## REQUIREMENTS